paritytech/polkadot-identicon-rust/README.md

 To generate the small identicon with default scaling parameters, use `png_data_scaled_default`.
 It inputs only `&[u8]` data (the one that should be drawn as identicon) and image halfsize in pixels.
 It outputs png data as `Vec<u8>`.
 Printing the data into .png file could be done `std::fs::write` (see examples).

 To generate the small identicon with custom scaling parameters, use `png_data_scaled_custom`, with custom scaling factor and filter type (see examples).

+Another issue, especially pronounced for small png images, is off-centering in images with even number of pixels sides.
+Rescaling compensates for this effect greatly.